-- 1) Incident Manager (Charge Nurse) has complete authority: may be relieved by Executive Director/designate upon their arrival to the community. - 2) Nurse in charge of the resident home area/Neighbourhood.
+- 1) Incident Manager Nurse in charge has complete authority: may be relieved by Executive Director/designate upon their arrival to the community. - 2) Nurse in charge of the resident home area/neighborhood.

 External Support Services Authority

 Fire Department, responsible for: